Books

 Available in all major bookshops and online

-Winter Trees: a photographic guide to common trees and shrubs
+A photographic guide to common trees and shrubs

 FSC Publications